Table of Contents

 4. Requestly: The Puppet Master of HTTP Traffic

-Problem Solved: “Works on my machine” syndrome during API integrations.
+Solution to the “Works on my machine” epidemic during API integrations.

-Requestly intercepts network requests like a MITM proxy – but entirely client-side.
-Here’s how we shipped a fintech app 2 weeks early:
+Requestly acts like a MITM proxy for network requests, but on the front-end.
+This is how we launched our fintech app 2 weeks ahead of time.

 • Redirected production URLs to localhost for hotfix testing.

-• Simulated throttled 3G speeds to optimize Core Web Vitals.
+• Simulated throttled 3G network speed in order to optimize Core Web Vitals.

-Add custom headers (e.g., X-User-Role: admin) to test permission flows without backend help.
+Add custom headers to test permission flows without needing back-end change support.

-Enterprise Edge: Share rule sets via GitHub Gists for team sync.
+Enterprise Edge: Share rules as GitHub Gists for global sharing with your teams.

 Master Requestly →